Regular readers of this blog know that I LOVE Film Noir. I’ve decided it’s high time I held a blogathon celebrating all

 Murakami becomes guilt ridden after it is discovered his stolen gun has become linked to crimes.
-It is at this point that he has to ask for help in his search for the gun(and in a way his own redemption).
+It is at this point that he has to ask for help in his search for the gun(and in a way help in seeking his own redemption).
 Murakami is helped by veteran detective Sato(Takashi Shimura, who is also at his best here, perfectly conveying wisdom and world weariness).

 This is such a good film.
 It is exciting, moving and very thrilling too.
 There is some striking photography by Asaichi Nakai, and some strong performances from pretty much everyone in the cast.
 Even people who feature for a small amount of screen time make a real impression.
 The film is shot on location and that really adds a great deal of authenticity to the story we are watching.
 The film also shows us the good and bad sides of life in that country.
 The film also shows us a side of Japanese life which we don’t see too often on screen, that of nightclubs and dancehalls.

 The film rarely lets up on its edge the seat thrills, but there are some quieter moments to be found too.
 A scene that always stays with me after viewing is the one where the grief stricken husband of a woman killed by Murakami’s stolen gun sits sobbing in his wife’s garden; we see (as does Murakami)the terrible impact such a crime has on the victims loved ones.

 The finale in the field is tense and deeply moving, as we find ourselves feeling some pity for someone who we should actually hate.
 If the film tells us anything, it is that crime is a destroyer and waster all round, there are only losers in such a life.
 The lives of both the victims and perpetrators of crime are ruined and forever altered by criminal activity of one sort or another.

-If, like me, you are already a fan of this flick then please share your thoughts.
+If you are already a fan of this flick please share your thoughts with me below.